by Bill McBride on 5/26/2016 08:33:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 297,000.
+The four-week average of weekly unemployment claims increased to 278,500.

-This was below the consensus forecast of 293,000, and the low level of the 4-week average suggests few layoffs.
+This was below the consensus forecast.
+The low level of claims suggests relatively few layoffs.

 Posted by Bill McBride on 5/26/2016 08:33:00 AM